Abdulahi2003/mini-message-board/README.md

-Mini message board project to utilize the basics of expressjs
+Mini message board project to utilize the basics of expressjs and deploying an app